...

 Legal custody pertains to the authority to make important decisions regarding the child’s upbringing, including matters related to education, healthcare, religion, and general welfare.
 Similar to physical custody, legal custody can be classified into two categories:

 a.
 Sole Legal Custody: When one parent has sole legal custody, they have the exclusive right to make major decisions for the child without needing the input or agreement of the other parent.
-However, the noncustodial parent may still have access to relevant information and may be consulted in certain situations.
+The court may allow the noncustodial parent to access relevant information and be consulted in certain situations.

 b.
 Joint Legal Custody: Joint legal custody involves shared decision-making between both parents.
 They collaborate and consult with each other on important matters concerning the child’s well-being.
 Joint legal custody encourages active participation and cooperation from both parents in shaping the child’s future.